Malton, North Yorkshire: Climate

 As with the rest of the British Isles and Yorkshire, Malton possesses a maritime climate with cool summers and mild winters.
 The nearest Met Office weather station for which records are available is High Mowthorpe, about 6 mi east of the town centre.
 Due to its lower elevation, the town centre is likely to be marginally warmer than High Mowthorpe throughout the year.

 Transport

+Malton railway station is a stop on the York-Scarborough line.
+TransPennine Express operates hourly trains in each direction between Scarborough and York; alternate services continue on to Leeds and Manchester Piccadilly.
+With a change at York, it is possible to reach London Kings Cross in around two and a half hours; a journey to Leeds takes around 50 minutes.

+There are long-term aspirations to reopen the former railway between Malton and Pickering; this would provide services to Whitby over a distance of 32 mi.

-Malton is bypassed by the A64, which runs from Leeds and York to Scarborough, with a junction at the A169 to Pickering and Whitby.
+Malton is bypassed by the A64, which runs between Leeds, York and Scarborough; there is a junction at the A169 to Pickering and Whitby.